200406-java-react-usf/drew_peters_p0/README.md

 # Project 0

-WIP:"For Project 0, I will be building a RESTful API using TypeScript and Express.
-Associates are allowed to come up with their own API idea, but it must be approved by the trainer." -Need to add more description for my project.
-Roughly a paragraph explaining high level overview.
+For my Project 0, I will be building a functional banking API that persists 3 sets of data.
+Those data sets are comprised of users, accounts, and transactions.
+Below is an ERD of my API explaining the relationship between the entities.
+My API complies with all the below features, minus %10 points shy of unit testing.
+It has logging functionality, and requires authentication, and authorization for some functionality.
+I will be demonstrating my API consumption with Postman.

 ## My idea: Banking API that persists 3 data sets.